Does Baking Soda Clean Bathtubs?

 4. Rinse the bathtub with a showerhead or fill the empty bucket with water to clean the tub thoroughly.

 5. Dry the tub with a clean terry cloth, or leave it for a few minutes to dry.
-You can also utilize this method to clean your bathroom tiles, faucet, or toilet.
+You can also utilize this method to clean your bathroom tiles, faucet, or toilet

 Can Vinegar and Baking Soda Clean Bathtubs?

-You need a more powerful cleaning mixture if the bathtub has stubborn stains, mold, or mildew.
 Baking soda and vinegar can loosen mineral deposits and eliminate soap scum.
 Follow these steps to make your bathtub even cleaner.

 Things you’ll need: